Table of Contents

 - Make a list of other things you would like your child to learn during the year.

-- ___ Make a list of her areas of functioning that would increase with assistive technology (communication, mobility, etc.).
-Be prepared to make request for assistive technology if it is needed.
+- Make a list of her areas of functioning that would increase with assistive technology (communication, mobility, etc.).
+Be prepared to make requests for assistive technology.

 - Decide who you will bring to the ARD meeting.